trifectatechfoundation/trifectatech-website/content/blog/Pre-announcement of a European statement on memory safety: show your support.md

 <!-- more -->

 The statement is a result of many discussions among both developers and industry stakeholders (to whom we owe many thanks for their contributions), having established a lack of awareness from EU and national policy makers.
 This contrasts heavily to the high level of awareness for memory safety, and even [the proactive involvement of the Cybersecurity and Infrastructure Security Agency (CISA)](https://www.cisa.gov/securebydesign), among others, in the USA from 2023 onwards.
 In light of the upcoming Cyber Resilience Act in Europe, which mandates a secure-by-design development process, memory safety, if left unaddressed, is now threatening to become a missed opportunity.

-The statement
+## The statement

-The full statement can be read here: [TODO link]
+The full statement can be read [here](/docs/improving-europes-cybersecurity-posture-through-memory-safety-v20251007.pdf).

 The executive summary reads: